 - 1. All pages MUST be single-sided. - 2.
 Text MUST be in Arial font (do not use a condensed or narrow version) of 12 or greater and double-spaced. - 3.
 Pages MUST be numbered consecutively with the Narrative beginning page one.
-(Please do not number the application cover or the table of contents.) - 4.
-The narrative description (i.e., application components 1 through 4) of the Preschool Partnership Grant Implementation application MAY NOT exceed 15 double-spaced pages, including all appendices, attachments, exhibits, etc. - 5.
-MUST have side, top and bottom margins of one inch. - 6.
-The original and all copies should be secured using ONLY clips, staples, or rubber bands.
-Do NOT bind them or place them in notebooks.
+(Please do not number the application cover or the table of contents.) - The narrative description (i.e., application components 1 through 4) of the Preschool Partnership Grant - Implementation application MAY NOT exceed 15 double-spaced pages, including all appendices, attachments, exhibits, etc.